-Through inquiry-based discussion, guided tours engage students in an active exchange of ideas about art, culture, and personal experiences.
+Through inquiry-based discussion, docent-guided tours engage students in an active exchange of ideas about art, culture, and personal experiences.
 Students exercise observational, critical thinking, and visual literacy skills as they learn to look at and interpret works of art from our permanent collection and special exhibitions.
 Tours link the visual arts to various curricula, including language arts, history, science, social studies, and fine arts.
 View the state and national curriculum standards addressed through our guided tour program.

-To select a tour that aligns with your students’ interests, grade level, and curricular needs, browse our tour themes then schedule your tour online!
+To select a tour that aligns with your students’ interests, grade level, and curricular needs, browse our school tour themes then schedule your tour online!
 You may also call our Group Visit Associate at (860) 838-4046 to make a reservation.

 Consider scheduling multiple visits, which offer an opportunity for students to build upon knowledge and skills established on previous tours.
 All teachers who book a tour will receive a complimentary Teacher Discovery Pass to explore the museum prior to their students’ visit to plan curricular connections to be made back in the classroom.
 Free Family Passes will also be distributed to all students who participate in a docent-guided tour to encourage a return visit with their families.

 Artistic themes, materials, and techniques stimulate imaginative thought and creative exploration in this program, which includes a 45-minute docent-guided tour and a related 45-minute studio art experience with our Resident Teaching Artist.
 All projects go home with students.
 Who says you can’t touch at an art museum?

 Fees: $5/student; FREE for students attending a school with a Hartford zip code